 It’s been estimated that over a minimum of $145 billion is wagered each year on sporting events in the United States, and that’s the number that the American Gambling Association (AGA) is entirely sure about.
 In fact, the AGA believes that sports wagers made on the “illegal” marketplace — which includes wagers placed in fantasy sports leagues among friends, office betting pools, or any other “peer to peer” betting activity could be more than 5 times that $145 billion number.
+Find out more on the 7 reasons why peer to peer sports betting could be the new norm.

 The ruling by the United States Supreme Court in May of 2018, which struck down the federal law banning commercial sports betting, changed the entire sports gaming landscape.
 Because the court indicated that the federal government could not supersede the rights of states to create their own sports betting laws, it’s now just a matter of time before more and more states legalize sports betting within their own borders (given the fact that it’s a highly lucrative source of income for the state itself).